-Why is patient safety important?
+Why are patient safety goals important?

-BrightStar Care takes patient safety very seriously.
+BrightStar Care takes patient safety goals very seriously.
 We want to keep our clients as healthy as possible for as long as possible so they can stay at home longer—something that is so important to an individual’s physical, social, and emotional health.

 What are the National Patient Safety Goals?